Our Curriculum

 Not all subjects naturally ‘fit’ within a learning project and so these subjects are taught discretely.
 For example, not everything in science links effectively with a particular learning project and so this runs alongside and links are made whenever possible.
 Religious Education at Buckingham Park Primary is delivered through a selection of units and lessons in addition to whole school assemblies.
 Religious Education is not taught as part of another subject, although may, on occasion, be used as a stimulus for writing in an English lesson linked to the class project.

 Parents receive curriculum information at the start of every new project explaining what their children will be learning at school.
 This document also includes ideas for opportunities that could support children learning at home.
-You can find the curriculum webs for the current year below.
-A more detailed overview of learning objectives for each project is also available.

 Depth

-At Buckingham Park our definition of progress is the widening and deepening of essential knowledge, skills, understanding and learning behaviours.
+At Buckingham Park our definition of progress is the widening and deepening of essential knowledge, skills, concepts and learning behaviours.
 We design, organise and plan our curriculum to ensure that children are not merely covering content but achieving a depth to their learning, which enables them to use their skills, and understanding in all areas of the curriculum.

 The impact of our curriculum